 - Participated in the cleanup of nuclear testing sites at Enewetak Atoll between Jan.
 1, 1977, and Dec.
 31, 1980.

-- Responded to the accidental release of nuclear arms in Palomares, Spain, following the airborne collision of planes carrying thermonuclear weapons in 1966.
+- Participated in the nuclear response near Palomares, Spain following the airborne collision of planes carrying thermonuclear weapons in 1966.
 The incident resulted in the release of plutonium, to which approximately 1,600 military and civilian personnel were exposed during response efforts between Jan.
 17, 1966, and March 31, 1967.

-- Responded to the accidental nuclear detonation near Thule Air Force Base in Greenland in 1968 after an on-board fire and crash of a B-52 bomber carrying nuclear weapons.
+- Participated in the response to the nuclear detonation near Thule Air Force Base in Greenland in 1968 after an onboard fire and crash of a B-52 bomber carrying nuclear weapons.
 The cleanup effort, dubbed Project Crested Ice, took place between Jan.
 21, 1968, and Sept.
-25, 1968, and resulted in the exposure of servicemembers to radioactive substances including uranium and plutonium.
+25, 1968.

-Presumptive exposure to radiation is already recognized for veterans who occupied or were kept as prisoners of war in Hiroshima or Nagasaki, Japan, between Aug.
-6, 1945, and July 1, 1946, as well as certain veterans who participated in nuclear testing.
+Presumptive exposure to radiation is already recognized for veterans who were on active duty during the occupation of Hiroshima or Nagasaki, Japan, between Aug.
+6, 1945, and July 1, 1946, who were interned as prisoners of war in Japan during this time resulting in exposure to ionizing radiation, as well as certain veterans who participated in nuclear testing.

 The presumption of exposure will make it easier to access VA disability benefits for radiation-exposed veterans with certain types of cancers.